 My name is Kelly - wife, and mother of three beautiful daughters who are beginning to share in my passion for all things floral and botanical.
 I am also a keen gardener, foodie and avid cookbook collector.

 Born in Tauranga I have lived in the Bay of Plenty my whole life, growing up in the small town of Katikati, and later in Omokoroa.
+My childhood was spent around flowers always, with parents and grandparents who have grown flowers for export, had rambling flower gardens to play in, and dried flowers hanging from an old wooden ladder in our home, this is where my passion and natural admiration for flowers have come from.
 After I left secondary school I was trained by the team at Tauranga florist "La Fleur" where I worked for almost 3 years, and then in retail for a number of years, before having children and settling down with my husband.

 We purchased our first home in December 2014 in the beautiful town of Waihi, which is on the border of the Bay of Plenty and the Waikato, and we just love it here.
 We enjoy the outdoors, spending time bushwalking, fishing, and enjoying our local beaches.
 Having Waihi Beach, Whiritoa, and the Karangahake Gorge all in close proximity is really special for us and we think it's a pretty incredible place to be able to raise a young family.